 How should I prepare for class?

-Arrive at least 20 minutes before the start of class, 30 minutes if it is your first class.
+Doors currently open 15 minutes prior to class, if it is your first class allow yourself enough time to get settled.
 You will get the best results if you hydrate and eat a light snack 1-2 hours before class.
 Heavier meals should be finished 3 hours before practice.
 The best way to keep hydrated is to drink plenty of water throughout the day.

 Do I need to be flexible before starting Yoga?